Arunkumarravik/Aws_data_engineering_tools/AWS_S3.markdown

     glacier=> It is used for archiving / backup purpose

     **for a good understanding you can reefer to the Aws S3 UI , by viewing the properties of the Object**
+### S3 Event Notification:

+    Whenever a particular file get loads into the s3 bucke t we can automatically send those files to the following destination:

+        ==> Amazon SNS topic

+        ==> Amazon lambda function

+        ==> Amazon SQS

+        using the help of Resoure based access policy

+        ==> and it also can be integerated with the amazon event bridge --> an able to send the files to the 18 different services

+### AWS back up:
+        ==> Supports back up aross various AWS back up services

+        ==> Supports cross account back up

+        ==> Supports Cross region back up

+        ==>AWS back up Vault Lock --> ENforce WORM (Write ONCE read many)